 At the same time, it is very tough to keep an antivirus up-to-date.
 The author of the scanner must obtain a sample of the virus, disassemble it, understand it, pick a good quick scan which is characteristic for this virus and is impossible to cause a false positive alert, incorporate this string in the RAM Antivirus, and ship the update to the users, in order to produce an update, which can detect a particular new virus.
 It can take quite lots of time.
 While new PC viruses are created every day – with a current rate to 100 per month, very few antivirus producers such as RAM are able to keep up-to-date with such a production rate.

 One can even say that the scanners are somehow responsible for the existence of so many virus variants.
-Actually, because it is so easy to modify a virus in order to avoid a particular scanner, lots of “wannabe” virus authors are doing so.
-But, the fact that the scanners are obsolete as a single line of defense against the computer viruses became clear only with the appearance of the polymorphic viruses.
+In fact, it is much easier to fix viruses than to avoid specific scanners.
+Many “Wannabe” virus writers are doing just that.
+However, scanners are obsolete as a single line of protection against computer viruses.
+This fact was made clear only by the appearance of the polymorphic virus.

 How Quick Scan Helps You?

-The ‘Quick Scan’ allows you to scan quickly the essential files of your PC which are most vulnerable to infection from viruses, threats, rootkits and other malware.
-Area scanning includes system memory, auto-run entries, hidden resources, boot sectors and other important areas like vital registry keys and system files.
-These areas are of great importance to the health of your PC so it is necessary to keep them free of infection.
+‘Quick Scan’ allows you to quickly scan the necessary files on your PC.
+Most vulnerable to viruses, threats, rootkits and other malware infections.
+Area scanning involves important areas such as system memory, auto-run entry, hidden resources, boot sectors, and important registry keys and system files.
+These areas are very important for the health of your PC.
+So they need to be keep free from infection.

 - It is a signature independent scan.

 - Quick Scan of ‘RAM Antivirus’ does not scan the entire system for suspicious files.